jonaphin/active_paypal_adaptive_accounts/README.md

 # Active PayPal Adaptive Accounts

 This library is meant to interface with PayPal's Adaptive Payment Gateway.
-It enables the verification of a paypal account status.
+It enables the API check for the verified status of a paypal account.

 [Active Merchant]:http://www.activemerchant.org